pdvrieze/android-coroutines/README.md

 Getting events back to the coroutine depends on your activity (actually we can use fragments instead - fragments can be difficult, but great here)

+## Core features
+The system supports (using [Kryo](https://github.com/EsotericSoftware/kryo)) serialization of coroutines and other functions.
+It knows about Kotlin and Android and will handle (accidental or convenience) capture of Context and Kotlin objects.
+It doesn't yet support all Android state, in particular Fragment and View objects (which would need to be looked up through the context).

 ## Help wanted
 This is a side-effect of my main (academic work).
 Any help people want to provide is more than welcome.
 In particular, the following help is more than welcome.